 - State Tender Board Act 86 of 1968

 Constitutional principle: Competitive

-To a large extent “competitiveness” is interrelated with the principle of “cost effectiveness”.
-An organ of state should try to obtain the best possible value for money as far as possible.
+To a large extent “competitiveness” is interrelated with the principle of “cost-effectiveness”.
+An organ of the state should try to obtain the best possible value for money as far as possible.
 A competitive procurement system will assist in obtaining the best value for money.

-Competition is an incentive for producers to invest in research and development to the survival and growth of those companies who make the necessary changes in good time while those that fail to do so fall behind.
-The continual pressure on all producers and sellers in that market will keep costs and prices down; it avoids favouritism and monopoly, and promotes efficiency and economy.
+Competition is an incentive for producers to invest in research and development for the survival and growth of those companies who make the necessary changes in good time while those that fail to do so fall behind.
+The continual pressure on all producers and sellers in that market will keep costs and prices down; it avoids favoritism and monopoly and promotes efficiency and economy.

 Competition provides incentives to increase efficiency and forces inefficient or marginal service providers out of the market.
 Competition provides powerful incentives to develop new ways of providing service.
-Competition helps to minimise costs.
-In contrast thereto, statutory monopoly provision encourages expansion of costs expenditure.
+Competition helps to minimize costs.
+In contrast, thereto, statutory monopoly provision encourages the expansion of costs expenditure.

 In the government context, therefore, this means that a government contract can only be awarded after a number of entities have been afforded an opportunity to compete for a particular contract.
 This can be done, for example, by means of (section 217 does not make reference to “tendering” as such):

 - Calling for tenders (RFPs)